 - Yvo Desmedt.
 World-renowned cryptographer, and pioneer of threshold cryptography.
 Fellow of the IACR.
 Jonsson Distinguished Professor at University of University of Texas at Dallas, USA and Chair of ICT at University College London, UK.

 - Gry Hasselbach.
 Founder of the Global Privacy as Innovation Network, that views privacy and data ethics as economic and social investments.
 Founders and member of the board DataEthics.eu.
 Author of an an upcoming book, The Data Ethical Company.

 - Jovan Golic, Privacy, Security and Trust Action Line Leader of EIT Digital.
 Renowned cryptographer and IT assurance expert.
 EIT Digital manages, through 8 Action Lines, about 80M€ yearly of EU Commission funds for close-to-market IT innovation, research and education co-funding.

 - Rufo Guerreschi.
 Chief Scientist & Executive Director of the Open Media Cluster.
 OMC is the promoter the Trustless Computing Initiative, and the Trustless Computing Certification Campaign and founder of the Free and Safe in Cyberspace event series.
 Life-long activist for international democratization through and within the use of digital technologies.

-(Definition: We define as having a “constitutionally-meaningful level of trustworthiness”, a given end-2-end IT service that is confidently resistant to persistent attempts worth tens of millions of euros to compromise its life-cycle and tens of thousands to compromise a single user, by actors with high plausible deniability and very low practical liability)
+DEFINITIONS: “Constitutionally-meaningful ICT“: We define a given complete ICT service as having a “constitutionally-meaningful level of trustworthiness” when it is confidently resistant to persistent attempts worth tens of millions of euros to compromise its life-cycle and tens of thousands to compromise a single user, by actors with high plausible deniability and very low practical liability.